-- Each Mutual Aid Region will have an RDMHC Program that will provide support and coordination to affected Operational Areas during emergencies - CDPH and EMSA will maintain Duty Officer Programs - CDPH and EMSA will jointly operate the Joint Emergency Operations Center (JEOC) to coordinate CDPH, EMSA and California Department of Health Care Services (DHCS) response and support the Regional Emergency Operations Centers (REOCs) and State Operations Center (SOC) during emergencies - State agencies with regulatory or statutory responsibilities will continue to fulfill those responsibilities during emergencies, including the provision of essential services - State agencies will provide support to mitigate the effects of an emergency in accordance with the California Emergency Services Act (ESA) and the State Emergency Plan (SEP)
+- Each Mutual Aid Region will have an RDMHC Program that will provide support and coordination to affected Operational Areas during emergencies. - CDPH and EMSA will maintain Duty Officer Programs. - CDPH and EMSA will jointly operate the JEOC to coordinate CDPH, EMSA and California DHCS response and support the REOCs and SOC during emergencies. - State agencies with regulatory or statutory responsibilities will continue to fulfill those responsibilities during emergencies, including the provision of essential services. - State agencies will provide support to mitigate the effects of an emergency in accordance with the California Emergency Services Act (ESA) and the State Emergency Plan (SEP).

-C. Orange County Operational Area
+C. Orange County Operational Area (OA)

-The Orange County Operational Area will be responsible for supporting the MHOAC Program and related reporting requirements, activation of the Operational Area EOC as needed, and coordination of mutual aid.
+The Orange County Operational Area (OA) will be responsible for supporting the MHOAC Program and related reporting requirements, activation of the OA EOC as needed, and coordination of mutual aid.

-D. Orange County Health Care Agency
+D. Orange County Health Care Agency (OCHA)